NyteshadeXT/PF2e-Core-Vault/3-Rules/Effects/Feat_Feature Effects/Effect_ Empathetic Plea.md

 Granted by [[Feats/Empathetic Plea|Empathetic Plea]]

-The creature takes a -2 circumstance penalty to damage on the triggering Strike and all its Strikes against you until the beginning of its next turn.
-The penalty is -4 if you're an expert in Diplomacy, -6 if you're a master, and -8 if you're legendary.
+You take a -2 circumstance penalty to damage on the triggering Strike and all its Strikes against the target.
+The penalty is -4 if an expert in Diplomacy, -6 if master, and -8 if legendary.

 *Source: Pathfinder Advanced Player's Guide*
 *OGL*